 Jaipur is the capital and largest city in Rajasthan, India.
 Famous for its pink architecture and royal roots, I expected to spend my days exploring spice markets, admiring the architecture, and walking through palaces.
 While I did manage to do all that, what I didn’t expect was to float over Jaipur in a hot air balloon.
-I’m so glad that I did, because my hot air balloon experience in India was wonderful.

 Booking a hot air balloon ride in Jaipur

 I’ve never been in a hot air balloon before, so India felt just as good a place to do it as any.
-After all, isn’t India known for their high safety standards?
-Ha!
+After all, isn’t India known for its high safety standards?
 Joking aside, the company that runs the hot air balloon rides, Sky Waltz Balloon Safari, is reputable and safe.
 They are India’s first fully licensed and Government approved commercial Hot Air Balloon operation.
-The team consists of highly experienced, internationally licensed pilots from Europe, the USA, Australia, Canada, India and the UK.
+The team consists of highly experienced, internationally licensed pilots from Europe, the USA, Australia, Canada, India, and the UK.

-The operating season for the hot air balloon rides starts on the 1st September and finishes on the 30th April.
+The operating season for the hot air balloon rides starts on the 1st of September and finishes on the 30th of April.
 They operate morning and evening flights depending on the time of the year.